European Athletics has announced the three best in category projects for the tenth edition of the European Athletics Innovation Awards.

-Making the announcement, Dr Sylvia Barlag, the European Athletics Council member who chaired the six member international awards jury, said “on behalf of European Athletics, I want to thank all those who invested their time and effort to make athletics better by entering projects.
-After very careful consideration, the judges have arrived at a list of category winners, all of which have the potential to make a difference in our sport.”
+Making the announcement, Jean Gracia, the European Athletics Vice-President who chaired the seven member international awards jury, said “on behalf of European Athletics, I want to thank all those who invested their time and effort by submitting projects for the Awards.
+After very careful consideration, the judges have arrived at a list of category winners, all of which have the potential to make a difference in athletics.”

 The winning projects are:

 · Coaching Category: Does periodization matter?
 The effect of different high intensity periodization models on endurance adaptations by Øystein Sylta, Norway.

 · Open Category : Thank God for Stretch Jeans -A study on "female throwers" view on body and ideal by Matilda Elfgaard , Sweden